-Abusive behaviour between a member of YHG staff and a child, young person and/or adult at risk will always be managed under the YHG Managing Allegations against Professionals Procedure.
-Staff believed to have made a malicious allegation will be dealt with in line with the YHG Disciplinary Procedure.
+Abusive behaviour between a member of YHG colleagues and a child, young person and/or adult at risk will always be managed under the YHG Managing Allegations against Professionals Procedure.
+YHG colleagues believed to have made a malicious allegation will be dealt with in line with the YHG Disciplinary Procedure.